Taliesin West: 1950s

 In the early 1950s, the compound's original theater (the kiva) became a library, while the Cabaret Theatre was built behind Wright's office.
 A report from 2015 notes that the Cabaret Theatre may have been ready for use as early as December 1950, though other sources state that the theater was not finished until 1951 or 1952.
 After the Cabaret Theatre was finished, the fellows often relaxed in the theater during the weekends, watching movies or live performances there.
 In addition, Taliesin West was linked to Scottsdale's electrical grid by early 1952.
 Starting in the early 1950s, Olgivanna hosted gatherings with other followers of the philosopher George Gurdjieff at Taliesin West during winter weekends.
 Wright stored his architectural medals in a tower on the estate.

 Wright decided to relocate his firm's headquarters from the original Wisconsin studio to Taliesin West in 1954, as he did not want to pay taxes on the Wisconsin estate, even though he also paid taxes on the Arizona compound.
 The same year, work began on a larger theater on the grounds, which was intended to host musical performances.
 By then, Arizona Highways magazine claimed the estate earned hundreds of thousands of dollars per year for the state economy.
 The music pavilion next to the Cabaret Theatre (originally called the movements pavilion) was completed in 1957.
 Fellows listened to musical performances after dinner in the music pavilion, and the structure also hosted the Festival of Music and Dance.
 Olgivanna composed music for the theater, while Iovanna choreographed and directed the dance shows.
 In 1959, Wright drew up plans for an orchard, and Taliesin West's access road was reconfigured.
-When Wright died in Wisconsin that April, his associates hosted a memorial service for him at Taliesin West.
+When Wright died in Arizona that April, his associates hosted a memorial service for him at Taliesin West.